Mazda MX-30 review

 |Car type||Range||Wallbox charge time||Rapid charge time|

-This is the Mazda MX-30, the Japanese brand’s first production electric car.
-Like many other Mazda products, it takes a somewhat leftfield and unconventional approach to the more mainstream competition, and judging by our first impression, this could be a gamble that pays off.
+The Mazda MX-30 is the Japanese brand’s first electric car.
+Like many other Mazda products, it takes a somewhat left-field and unconventional approach compared to more mainstream competition, with both positive and negative results.

-There's a big focus on the sustainability of materials used to build the car – something that customers love to see on electric cars.
-Additionally, Mazda has avoided the temptation to get caught up in a 'range war' with its rivals.
-It reckons a comparatively small 35.5kWh battery, giving an estimated range of just under 125 miles, will be more than sufficient for most buyers, while also helping to reduce the car's impact on the environment.
-It should be possible to get close to 100 miles out of it in real-world driving conditions.
+Firstly, there's a big focus on the sustainability of materials used to build the car – although other brands have started to catch up in this area and it isn't the unique selling point it was when the MX-30 launched.
+Secondly, Mazda has avoided the temptation to get caught up in a 'range war' with its rivals.
+It reckons a comparatively small 35.5kWh battery, giving an estimated range of just under 125 miles, will be sufficient for most buyers, while also helping to reduce the car's impact on the environment.

-That puts the MX-30 in the same category as cars like the MINI Electric and Honda e, as well as the original 'urban electric car', the BMW i3.
+That puts the MX-30 in the same category as models like the MINI Electric and Honda e, as well as the original 'urban electric car', the soon-to-be-discontinued BMW i3.
 They're intended as stylish, high-tech companions for the daily commute, school run or shopping trip.
-Most drivers will charge their cars at home overnight, rather than use them as regular long-distance cruisers.
+Most drivers of cars in this category will charge the battery at home overnight, rather than using them as regular long-distance cruisers.

-As such, the MX-30 is best considered as a larger urban car rather than a full-blown family SUV – it's most at home on shorter trips (at least in outright range terms – comfort and refinement are good) and can't carry a huge amount of luggage, nor offer passengers in the back the most comfortable experience around.
+As such, the MX-30 is best considered as a larger urban car rather than a full-blown family SUV – it's most at home on shorter trips and can't carry a huge amount of luggage, nor offer passengers in the back the most comfortable accommodation.

-The MX-30 makes most sense in its cheaper guises, especially when compared to rivals like the MG ZS EV and smaller contenders like the Peugeot e-208 and Vauxhall Corsa-e.
-It's a high-quality, well designed car with plenty of surprise-and-delight features – novel interior materials, a complete lack of a B-pillar thanks to rear-hinged rear doors and a chassis that doesn't forget to let the driver have fun.
+Overall, it's a high-quality, well designed product with plenty of surprise-and-delight features – novel interior materials, a complete lack of a B-pillar thanks to rear-hinged rear doors and a chassis that doesn't forget to let the driver have fun.
+An early 2022 update tweaked the artificial sound the MX-30 makes when accelerating and slightly improved its charging speed from public rapid points.

-We wouldn't be opposed to a larger battery for better range – and we wouldn't mind seeing a bit more space in the rear seats – but otherwise the Mazda MX-30 is a strong first effort at an electric car by one of the world's most innovative car companies.
-For a more in-depth look at the Mazda MX-30, check out the rest of our detailed review...
+On the downside, both the driving range and amount of rear-seat space on offer are below what you'd probably need from an 'only' car, but otherwise the MX-30 is a strong first effort at an electric car by one of the more innovative car companies.
+For a more in-depth look, check out the rest of our review...

 In This Review